boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    : If the DNS resolver supports extended DNS errors (EDE) option
       {{!RFC8914}} to return additional information about the cause of DNS errors, the value of this key lists the possible extended DNS error codes that can be returned by this DNS resolver.
-When multiple values are present, these values MUST be comma-separated.
+A value can be an individual EDE or a range of EDEs.
+Range values MUST be identified by "-".
+When multiple non-contiguous values are present, these values MUST be comma-separated.

       This is an optional attribute.